cfsamson/embedded-pios/README.md

+# WIP

+**Work in progress.**

+The idea is to build upon https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials and combine that with https://os.phil-opp.com/ and http://intermezzos.github.io/book/second-edition/appendix/target-specifications.html to create a working OS for handling some simple projects with a Raspberry Pi with a system we build from first principles.

 ## Before you start

 Don't do like me and play around with the debugging console cable.
 If you put the 5V power lead